alanmitchell/bmon/docs/source/how-to-install-BMON-on-a-web-server.rst

    their SSL documentation <http://docs.webfaction.com/user-guide/websites.html#secure-sites-https>`_.

 #.
 In the ``Domains`` field, select or type in the domain or subdomain
-   where you want to acess the BMON site.
+   where you want to access the BMON site.
 For this example, we are accessing the site on the subdomain ``bmon.ahfctest.webfactional.com``, so we type that into the field.
    If your domain does not exist, you will get a prompt that will allow